 The Rocky Hill Inn is a cozy neighbourhood bistro and pub, much loved by the localites.
 It features an extensive menu of wholesome food like Shepherd's Pie, Braised Short Rib, various burgers and quite a few salads.
 Here one can relax like in an English pub with the adjacent bar providing the beer on tap, TV screens and WiFi.
 The outdoor patio is also a good place to unwind.
 Do not leave without trying out the turkey burger that is supposed to be one-of-a-kind.

-Located near the waterfront in Brooklyn, the now legendary Grimaldi's offers excellent pizzas.
-Cooked in a brick oven, the crusts emerge crispy and pleasantly charred.
-The toppings always consist of only the freshest ingredients, including their delectable sausage, vegetables and mozzarella cheese.
-No reservations are taken, so be prepared to wait outside along with hordes of faithful customers, who consider this to be the best pizza in New York City.
+Located near the scenic waterfront in Brooklyn, the now-legendary Grimaldi's Coal Brick-Oven Pizzeria offers excellent pizzas and other delicacies.
+Cooked in a brick oven, the pies emerge crispy, fresh, and pleasantly charred.
+The toppings always consist of choicest ingredients, including delectable sausages, bacon, meatballs, vegetables, and mozzarella cheese.
+Other dishes on the menu include a variety of fresh salads, desserts, calzones, along with an impressive beer and wine list.
+Over the years, Grimaldi's has earned its share of faithful customers, who consider this to be the best pizza in New York City.